 Dive Policy

-Blue North Scuba Club follows these standards on Club dives.
+Blue North Scuba Club follows these guidelines on Club dives.

 • There will be no planned decompression dives.